Arronk/My-Coding-Journey/LogR3.md

 Managed to finish Questions 2 & 3 of pset2 tonight.
 I am enjoying this pset is it a good level of challenge to better my understanding of OOP.
 The functions and classes themselves are relatively straight forward but i'm finding it still to be a good challenge as I become more familiar with the syntax.

+## Day 7: 06/11/2018

+### Progress: Finished pset2 for 6.00.2x!

+Finished off the rest of pset2 without too much issues tonight.
+It was very interesting to run some of the simulations to see what effect changes in different variables had on the timesteps.I did not expect the results from the aspect ratio plot.
+Also now only have 1 javascript project left before I get my first FCC cert!